raphaelpreston/Pantri/README.md

 At the moment we are not deploying the app.
 In the future we would like to publish on the Apple App store and Google Play store.
 For now, we are exclusivly demoing locally.

-## User-Configurable Settings
-- Range for item to be considered "expiring soon"
-- Disable specific auto-tagging

 ## Authors

  - Stephen Crowe